 Why is Greenwashing a Social Problem?

 Greenwashing techniques harm businesses, the environment, and customers in general.
-Customers are less likely to trust any sort of eco-pledge and have more difficulty figuring out which brands to trust.
+As such, customers will be less likely to trust any eco-pledge in the long run.
+It will be hard for them to figure out which brands to trust.

 How Does a Company Greenwash?